-To confirm their Sixth Form place applicants should provide the school with their GCSE results (external applicants only) and Confirmation of Entry Form preferably on GCSE results day but no later than 4.30 pm on the following day (the method for this submission will be confirmed to all applicants in advance of GCSE results day).
+To confirm their Sixth Form place applicants should provide the School with their GCSE results (external applicants only) and Confirmation of Entry Form preferably on GCSE results day but no later than 12.30 pm on the following day (the method for this submission will be confirmed to all applicants in advance of GCSE results day).

 On-time applicants who have met the entry requirements for their stated subject choices will be offered a place and an email or letter will be sent in confirmation.
-Applicants who do not provide the information by the deadline will be treated as Late Applicants (See 5.)
+Applicants who provide their results after the deadline above will be treated as Late Applicants (See 5.)
+Applicants who do not submit their results will be deemed to have withdrawn their application.
 If the applicant has failed to meet the School Sixth Form Entry requirements a rejection letter or email will be sent by the end of August.
-However should the applicant meet the Sixth Form School Entry Requirements but not the subject minimum entry requirement he/she will be invited to School to discuss their options.
+However, should the applicant meet the Sixth Form School Entry Requirements but not the subject minimum entry requirement he/she will be invited to School to discuss their options.